phoenixvc/cognitive-mesh/docs/prds/05-innovation-velocity/experimental-velocity/backend-architecture.md

   building immediately.

-- As a Product Manager, I want to receive alerts if our innovation process is detected as “theater” so we can course-correct early.
+- As a Product Manager, I want to receive alerts if our innovation process is detected as "theater" so we can course-correct early.

 **Executive**